Amritanshu-404/ThreatScope/README.md

    - Provides contextual insights

 4. **Results & Export**
-   - View detailed findings on dashboard
+   - View detailed findings on the dashboard
    - Export professional PDF reports
    - Share or archive for documentation